mhavey/marklogic/uml2es/examples/hr/README.md

 Next, move our UML model into ML as an ES model.
 Run the following:

-gradle -PenvironmentName=local -i ingestModel deployESModelToFinal loadExtendedModel loadMappingSpec
+gradle -PenvironmentName=local -i uDeployModel uLoadMappingSpec

 Confirm:
 - Final DB (xmi2es-examples-hr-FINAL) includes the following documents